Arina100808/ChurnPrediction/README.md

 - Run the solution using Docker
 - Provision infrastructure on AWS using Terraform
 - Upload model artifacts to S3 using Ansible
-- Set up and verify the CI/CD pipeline with GitLab
+- Set up and verify the CI/CD pipeline with GitHub

 All steps assume that the code has been cloned locally and required tools (e.g., Docker, Terraform, Ansible) are installed.